essexgit/Password-Generator/README.md

 - I was provided with four arrays containing Upper and Lower case characters, numbers and special characters
 - I wrote and continually revised pseudocode laying out the logic, and kept console testing at every step
 - This project helped me learn writing to objects and better understand how function returns work
+- I learned that I can 'build' a string using the += incremental operator

 ### User Story